akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 - after a product model is saved: the impact is calculated on all the product variants belonging to the model,
 - after an attribute group activation or deactivation: the impact is calculated on all the products belonging to families with the updated attribute group.

-Depending on the amount of data, refreshing the quality score can take anything from a few seconds to several hours.
+Depending on the amount of data, it may take a few seconds to several hours to refresh the quality score.

-Updates are almost simultaneous in the following examples:
+Updates are close to real-time in the following examples:
 - enriching attributes in the product edit form
 - uploading an image in the product edit form
 - correcting a spelling mistake in the product edit form